ErikFortune/fgv/libraries/ts-json/docs/ts-json.templatedjsonconverter.md

 ## TemplatedJsonConverter class

-A  from `unknown` to type-safe JSON with mustache template rendering and multi-value property name rules enabled regardless of initial context.
+An @<!-- -->fgv/ts-utils `Converter` from `unknown` to type-safe JSON with mustache template rendering and multi-value property name rules enabled regardless of initial context.

 **Signature:**